Er1n-jpg/SVTX-Controller/README.md

 | Encoder Knobs | Knobs for rotary encoders on aliexpress | 2 | $3.38 | Free | $7.72 |
 | Rubber Feet | Rubber feet to keep the keeb from sliding | 10 |
 | Total Price | --- | --- | --- | --- | $32.04 |

+All other items I currently have or are included in a 50+ set for my other projects, this includes 3D prinding and filament

 Huge mega thanks to all of my experienced hardware friends for helping me on building this (Tanishq, Sophia Duan, Owais, Jeremy) Yall are amazing hehe